nishta168/TextSimilarityAnalyser/README.md

 Enter the OpenAI api key, input paths and mode of operation.
 (Input paths and mode can also be provided later while running, as command line args.
 It is suggested to provide input path locations via appsettings.json and mode via command line args for ease of usage).
 Input the query and reference texts in the provided paths.

+Note:
+- If it is displayed that input is being read from the debug folder ensure that the configured input path is valid and it has correct input in the expected format
+- Sample inputs are provided for --mode CompareDocumentsWithWords in the Input folder.
+Run on this mode after configuring paths to test the app easily without setting up inputs.
+- --mode arguments are case insensitive

 ###  3. Run the Application

 ```sh